Flutterwave/Node-v3/documentation/tokenization.md

 ## Charge with token

-This describes how to create a tokenized charge
+This section describes how to create a tokenized charge.

 ```javascript